yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 would like to retain the old behaviour, you could explictly indicate this in the profile setting the `disklabel` element to `msdos`.

+### Reading an existing /etc/fstab filesystem is not supported anymore

+For the time being, the ability to read an existing /etc/fstab from a previous installation when trying to determine the partitioning layout is not supported anymore.

 ## Registration

 ### Module and Extension Dependencies